How do you set the right rental price for your property?

 Once you have a good list of comparisons, consider what you’d expect to pay for a similar space.
-It’s important to arrive at a price that you’re happy with, but also one that will attract the right sort of long-term tenants so you profit.
+You should arrive at a price that you’re happy with and one that will attract the right sort of long-term tenants, so you profit.
 The higher the rent, the increased chance of a higher turnover rate.

 Know when to list your property

-The time of the year can have an affect on how much you get for your property, and how long it will likely stay vacant.
+The time of the year can affect how much you get for your property and how long it will likely stay vacant.
 Do your research and consider the market trends and saturation in your suburb to help you list at the right time.
 A RentReport from Rent.com.au can give you some insight into the trends throughout the year in Australia.